What is Therapy for?

 - Drug and Alcohol problems

-Existential phenomenological therapy focuses on the client’s subjective experience and aims to set aside biases and prejudices of things and suspend our assumptions.
+Existential phenomenological therapy focuses on the client’s subjective experience and aims to set aside biases and prejudices about things and suspend our assumptions.
 It is about focusing on human existence as it is actually lived.